cicl-stanford/procedural-evals-tom/README.md

 ### 🧐 What is this?
+This is a supporting repository for our paper titled "Understanding Social Reasoning in LLMs with LLMs".
-We have developed a method that uses large language models (LLMs) to procedurally generate evaluations for other LLMs.
-We initially applied this method to assess the performance of LLMs in a subdomain of social reasoning (Theory-of-Mind).
+We develop a method that uses large language models (LLMs) to procedurally generate evaluations for other LLMs.
+We apply this method to assess the performance of LLMs in a subdomain of social reasoning (Theory-of-Mind).
 Please checkout our [paper](https://sites.google.com/view/social-reasoning-lms) for further details.

 ### 📂 Repo structure